remotesynth/flex-service-samples/readme.md

+# Kinvey FlexServices Examples

-[FlexServices] are microservices that can be used for data integrations or business logic within the [Kinvey mBaas](https://www.kinvey.com/).
+[FlexServices](https://devcenter.kinvey.com/html5/guides/flex-services) are microservices that can be used for data integrations or business logic within the [Kinvey mBaas](https://www.kinvey.com/).
 There are three types of FlexServices:

 * **FlexData** for data integrations.
 * **FlexAuth** for authentication integrations.